kunalgrv47/ATM-Simulator-Application/README.md

 ## Getting Started

+To get started with the ATM SIMULATOR APPLICATION, follow these steps:

-1. Clone this repository to your local machine.
-(Repository Link: https://github.com/kunalgrv47/ATM-Simulator-App.git )
+1. Clone this repository to your local machine.   git clone https://github.com/kunalgrv47/ATM-Simulator-Application.git
+2. Set up the MySQL database as mentioned in the next heading.
-2. Import the project into your preferred Java IDE (e.g., Eclipse).
+3. Import the project into your preferred Java IDE (e.g., Eclipse).
-3. Set up the required external libraries for JDBC, MySQL, and BCrypt.
 4. Configure the database connection in the `DatabaseConnection` class.
+Update the DB_URL, DB_USERNAME, and DB_PASSWORD with your database URL, username, and password, respectively
 5. Run the `ATMUse` class to start the application.

 ## Database Setup

-The ATM application uses a MySQL database to store user and transaction data.
-You should set up the database and configure the connection details in the DatabaseConnection class.
-- Create a MySQL database named atm_app_db.
+Follow these steps to set up the MySQL database for the ATM SIMULATOR APPLICATION:
+1. Install MySQL
+2. Log in to MySQL
+3. Run the SQL Script:
-- Import the provided SQL schema file (atm_app_db.sql) to create the necessary tables and initial data.
+   Inside the ATM SIMULATOR APPLICATION project directory, you'll find a SQL script named create_table.sql in the db_resources directory.
+Run this script to create the necessary tables and initial values.
-- Configure the database connection details in the DatabaseConnection class (DB_URL, DB_USERNAME, DB_PASSWORD) to match your MySQL setup.

 ## Technologies Used